NUCES-Khi/matrixtimesvector-nam/assign1/readme.md

   | 32768 | 28 | 24.4 | 26.7 | 24.3 | 28.5 |

   ![PC_B](https://github.com/NUCES-Khi/matrixtimesvector-nam/assets/162918850/a6e900a1-6538-4c8f-a4ab-a04b6206c331)

+  **Analysis:**
+  MPI (MPI_Tiling for PC-A and MPI_Naive for PC-B) proved to be the most efficient for matrix vector multiplication whereas sequential proved to be the worst.

 ## Major Problems Encountered
 1. Issue 1: Parallelizing in MPI tiling approach